AWM-PGH-Digital-Collections/Digital-Collections-Strategy/README.md

 ## Acknowledgements

-This digital strategy was authored by Jeffrey Inscho, Manager of Digital Engagement at The Andy Warhol Museum, in close collaboration with:
+This digital strategy was imnitally authored by Jeffrey Inscho, Manager of Digital Engagement at The Andy Warhol Museum, in close collaboration with:

-* Eric Shiner, Director, The Andy Warhol Museum
-* Patrick Moore, Managing Director, The Andy Warhol Museum
+* Patrick Moore, Director, The Andy Warhol Museum
-* Rachel Baron-Horn, Director of Finance and Operations, The Andy Warhol Museum
+* Rachel Baron-Horn, Deputy Director, The Andy Warhol Museum
 * Edward Motznik, Vice President of Information Technology, Carnegie Museums of Pittsburgh
-* Jessica Warchall, Assistant Communications Manager, The Andy Warhol Museum
+* Jessica Warchall, Former Assistant Communications Manager, The Andy Warhol Museum
+* Eric Shiner, Former Director, The Andy Warhol Museum

-Questions or comments about the digital strategy can be sent to [awm-webmaster@warhol.org](mailto:awm-webmaster@warhol.org).
+Questions or comments about the Digital Collections Strategy can be sent to [womackb@warhol.org](mailto:womackb@warhol.org).

 ## License